Deep Collaboration for the Great Bear Sea

 The lessons learned from MaPP are shared around the world to advance the evolution of marine spatial planning including other geographies were our global affiliate, TNC, works.
 Guidance for process steps, decision-making, stakeholder engagement, financing, EBM indicators, and implementation are among those shared to other geographies.

 At the invitation of First Nation partners as well as the federal and provincial governments, Nature United is playing a key role in supporting MaPP.
-We provide core funding that enables the MaPP stewardship and planning staff to implement on-the-ground work in the subregions, and we are helping MaPP develop sustainable financing so these activities continue into the future.
+We have provided core funding that enabled the MaPP stewardship and planning staff to implement on-the-ground work in the subregions, and we are helping MaPP develop sustainable financing so these activities continue into the future.
 Nature United also provides critical support to the Indigenous Guardian Watchmen Program — the on-the-water eyes and ears monitoring and stewarding the MaPP region.
 And, we regularly bring our science and fisheries expertise to the table.
 Examples of this work in action include:

 - Helping to develop and operationalize a collaborative regional kelp monitoring program;

 - Building the business development and management capacity of First Nations-owned and operated fisheries in the region;